anilzeybek/anilzeybek.github.io/_posts/2023-09-03-implementing-transformers.md

 In this tutorial, we will implement transformers step-by-step and understand their implementation.
-There are other great tutorials on the implementation of transformers, but they usually dive into the complex parts too early, like they directly start implementing additionaly parts like masks and multi-head attention, but it is not very intuitional without first building the core part of the transformers.
+There are other great tutorials on the implementation of transformers, but they usually dive into the complex parts too early, like they directly start implementing additional parts like masks and multi-head attention, but it is not very intuitional without first building the core part of the transformers.

 Because of that, we will first implement a basic transformer, without any additional stuff like masking, positional